 Deep Local Roots

-Raised with the values of service to her community, Molly volunteered at local stream cleanups and helped organize middle school youth programs.
-After graduating from Haverford College, Molly even moved to Uganda to work with locals on initiatives for women's cooperatives and soccer programs – earning the Clarence and Lily Pickett Award for Quaker Leadership for her work there.
+Molly worked her way through college, and graduated from Haverford College.
+Afterwards, she committed herself to service, and moved to Uganda to work with locals on initiatives for women's cooperatives and soccer programs – earning the Clarence and Lily Pickett Award for Quaker Leadership for her work there.

-Back in Pennsylvania, Molly earned her PhD in biochemistry and biophysics at the University of Pennsylvania.
+Back in Pennsylvania, Molly achieved her dream of working as a scientist, and earned her PhD in biochemistry and biophysics at the University of Pennsylvania.
 While there, Molly served on the board that helped negotiate insurance plans for all students, so she understands the complicated nature of healthcare reform and insuring Pennsylvanians young and old.

 Molly’s husband, Ian, came to America from Taiwan to study and is now a pediatric anesthesiologist at CHOP.
-Molly and Ian are parents to 3-year-old Ida, and Molly wants her daughter to enjoy a world of love and opportunity, not hate and fear.
+Molly and Ian are parents to 3-year-old Ida, and have had tremendous support from their parents in raising her.
+Molly wants her daughter to enjoy a world of love and opportunity, not hate and fear.

 Committed to Changing A Dangerously Reckless Government

-Washington politicians would be pretty out-of-sorts in a scientific lab.
-In Molly’s lab, when a problem comes up, they work together to find a solution.
+In Molly’s lab, when a problem comes up, everyone works together to find a solution.
 The solution itself isn’t always easy, but the basic concept of working together to solve a problem should be easy.
 So why can’t Washington do the same?

-Molly Sheehan will bring her creative problem solving to Congress.
-She knows we can only solve the real problems we face as Americans if we use real evidence to find real solutions.
+Molly will bring her creative problem solving to Congress because she knows that we can only solve the real problems we face as Americans if we use real evidence to find real solutions.